+Challenges

 The global pandemic exacerbated many of the root causes of homelessness, closed some services and congregate shelters, and left communities with more visible homelessness, more complex needs, and an overworked and underpaid provider community.
 We must prioritize support for this essential and difficult work of people helping people.